miruchigawa/miruchigawa/README.md

 <img src="cover.png" align="center"/>

+> Hi, I'm Nanakura, or maybe you could call me Nana.
-> Hiraku Katsumi (開 勝美) is my japanese name.
-I'm a CS Student and a researcher.
-I Love computer think and always find something new.
+> I'm a full-time freelancer.
+I do not have any interesting things and am always learning something new.

 ```bash
 > neofetch